saurabh0999/yii2-integrated-template/README.md

 7.development mode is enabled.

 #Note :
-first download migration.sql and user.sql because project already in development mode/phase (not in prod).
+first download migration.sql and user.sql because project already in development mode/phase (not in prod) available in last two .sql files.